pyxudev/diffusers_env/README.md

 - pip

 ## For Windows
-Run cmd file, follow the questions to create the environment.<br>
+Run cmd file `diffusers_for_win.cmd` with double click, follow the guidances to create the environment.<br>

 ## Usage
 If you see `Done`, that means the environment is ready, otherwise check your environment:<br>